-The concepts of ENC/SENC
+The concepts of ENC, ENDS and System Database

-The SENC concept extends to all S-100 products and for purposes of S-100 the SEND includes multiple products for use in navigations systems.
+The Electronic Navigational Data Service and System Database concepts include multiple products for use in navigation systems.
+They were introduced in IMO MSC 530(106) and update the concept of SENC in IMO MSC.232(82).

-IMO MSC.232(82) defines Electronic Navigational Chart (ENC) and System Electronic Navigational Chart (SENC) as follows:
+IMO MSC.530(106) defines Electronic Navigational Chart (ENC), Electronic Navigational Data Service (ENDS), and System Database as follows:

-3.2 Electronic Navigational Chart (ENC) means the database, standardized as to content, structure and format, issued for use with ECDIS by or on the authority of a Government, authorized Hydrographic Office or other relevant government institution, and conform to IHO standards.
-The ENC contains all the chart information necessary for safe navigation and may contain supplementary information in addition to that contained in the paper chart (e.g. sailing directions) which may be considered necessary for safe navigation.
+3.2 Electronic Navigational Chart (ENC) means the database, standardized as to content, structure and format, issued for use with ECDIS by or on the authority of a Government, authorized hydrographic office or other relevant government institution, and conforming to IHO standards.
+The ENC contains all the nautical chart information necessary for safe navigation.

+3.3 Electronic Navigational Data Service (ENDS) means a special-purpose database, compiled from nautical chart and nautical publication data, standardized as to content, structure and format, issued for use with ECDIS by or on the authority of a Government, authorized hydrographic office or other relevant government institution, and conforming to IHO standards; and, which is designed to meet the requirement of marine navigation and the nautical chart and nautical publications carriage requirements in SOLAS regulations V/19 and V/27.
+The navigational base layer of ENDS is the electronic navigational chart.

-3.3 System Electronic Navigational Chart (SENC) means a database, in the manufacturer’s internal ECDIS format, resulting from the lossless transformation of the entire ENC contents and its updates.
-It is this database that is accessed by ECDIS for the display generation and other navigational functions, and is equivalent to an up-to-date paper chart.
-The SENC may also contain information added by the mariner and information from other sources.
+3.4 System Database means a database, in the manufacturer’s internal ECDIS format, resulting from the lossless transformation of the ENDS contents and its updates.
+It is this database that is accessed by ECDIS for the display generation and other navigational functions, and is equivalent to [an] up-to-date ENDS.

+For S-100 purposes, the System Database is compiled from multiple S-100-based products.

 ECDIS concept, limitations, and challenges

+IMO MSC 530(106) also defines Electronic Chart Display and Information System (ECDIS):

-Electronic Chart Display and Information System (ECDIS) means a navigation information system which with adequate back-up arrangements can be accepted as complying with the up-to-date chart required by regulations V/19 and V/27 of the 1974 SOLAS Convention, as amended, by displaying selected information from a System Electronic Navigational chart (SENC) with positional information from navigation sensors to assist the mariner in voyage planning and route monitoring, and if required display additional navigation-related information in day, dusk and night mode.
+3.1 Electronic Chart Display and Information System (ECDIS) means a navigation information system which with adequate backup arrangements can be accepted as complying with the up-to-date nautical chart and nautical publications required by SOLAS regulations V/19 and V/27, by displaying selected information from a system database with positional information from navigation sensors to assist the mariner in route planning and route monitoring and, if required, display additional navigation-related information.

-The concept of ECDIS is outlined in the introduction section of the IMO Performance Standards MSC 232(82).
-The following list explains more of the concept in detail and provides information about certain limitations.
+The following list explains more of the ECDIS concept in detail and provides information about certain limitations.

 ENC is an integral part of ECDIS and therefore is defined as the base layer for the portrayal harmonisation framework.
 Additional layers are classified as two main types, additional information to that of the ENC or enhanced information to that of the ENC.
 Additional information is information that is not contained in the ENC, while enhanced information are layers that contain improved, detailed or higher resolution information than the ENC.